blakenoll/gql-starter/README.md

 # GraphQl Boiler plate using apollo-server-express
 ---
+## seting up

 ### To start dev server
-`npm run dev`
+run `npm run dev`

-or
+if using yarn

-`yarn dev`
+run `yarn dev`

-point your browser to localhost:3000 to interact with GraphiQL
+point your browser to localhost:3001 to interact with GraphiQL

+To test type
+`{
+  testString(text: "teststring")
+}`
+into graphiql and hit run or (cmd+r) to return the text you entered

+### To build for production
+run `npm run build`

+if using yarn

+run `yarn build`

+### to build and start production server
+run `npm run start`

+if using yarn

+run `yarn start`

+## building out

+view documention on https://graphql.org/learn/schema/ on how to setup schema resolvers and connectors.